 It’s intrigued me for some years that there’s a restaurant in York College by Askham Bar.
 I’ve periodically looked at the menus and intended to go along and check it out as, frankly, it looks incredibly good value for the produce listed.
 How does £3 for crab cakes sound?
 Or two courses featuring ingredients such as lobster and pork belly for £13?
-With the added bonus of helping some young students with their education, it should be an easy decision to support Ashfields Restaurant.
+With the added bonus of helping some young students with their education, it should be an easy decision to support Ashfields Restaurant, York College.

-When I finally got round to going, there was a “Land & Sea Banquet” evening scheduled which looked to offer a good mix of dishes and techniques for the young chefs to show off, sounding like a good bet.
+When I finally got round to visiting Ashfields Restaurant York College, there was a “Land & Sea Banquet” evening scheduled which looked to offer a good mix of dishes and techniques for the young chefs to show off, sounding like a good bet.
 I’d never been to this College before, so instinctively popped to reception on arrival for guidance on where to head next, but with a greater sense of adventure, I’d have spotted the large Ashfields sign 30 feet away.
 I’d worried that the room would rob the meal of any sense of occasion, being shoehorned into the corner of a dining hall or some such.
 Those fears were quickly dispelled though, the restaurant feels just that and features a discreet but perfectly functional bar with a range of drinks to complete the restaurant experience.

 The Land & Sea Banquet took the form of three platters to share between the two of us, seafood first followed by meat and vegetables before a dessert to finish.
 The seafood platter featured smoked salmon from Bleikers along with mussels, mackerel, crab, prawn and dill bread.
 The dill bread sat happily underneath smoked mackerel pate while pickled beetroot gave breadth to the fish elements.
 Bleikers salmon was as good as one would expect and it didn’t show up any of the elements prepped by the guys in the kitchen.
 Baked mussels were subtle as was prawn escabeche and the crab Scotch eggs were generous with the star ingredient.